vlordier/ad-maker/specs/Ad_Storyboard_Design_Agent.md

 ### 1. **A: Ad Storyboard Design Agent**

 #### **Overview**:

+The Ad Storyboard Design Agent is a sophisticated tool designed to automate the creation of ad storyboards for various digital platforms.
+By leveraging advanced AI technologies, this agent ensures that the generated storyboards are both creative and compliant with platform-specific guidelines.

+- **Key Features**:
+  - **AI-Driven Creativity**: Utilizes GPT-4 and Few-Shot Learning to generate innovative ad concepts that resonate with target audiences.
+  - **Platform Compliance**: Ensures that all storyboards adhere to the unique requirements of platforms like TikTok, Instagram, and Facebook.
+  - **User-Centric Design**: Incorporates user feedback to refine storyboards, ensuring they meet user expectations and strategic goals.
 The Ad Storyboard Design Agent automates the creation of ad storyboards for platforms like TikTok, Instagram, and Facebook.
 It uses AI technologies such as GPT-4, Few-Shot Learning, and ReACT to generate, validate, and refine ad concepts, ensuring they meet platform-specific guidelines and user-defined themes.

 #### **Objectives**: